 Treasured as an Ayurvedic “cleansing” herb and discovered by the Ayurvedic tradition thousands of years ago, fenugreek is another popular Ayurvedic cornerstone.

 For well over 4,000 years, Ayurvedic herbalists looked to turmeric to “purify” the body and promote a thriving system.

 A time-honored herb used for thousands of years, frankincense is an important Ayurvedic botanical.

 Bacopa is a staple of traditional Ayurveda.
 It’s one of the main components of brahmi oil, a concoction of bacopa, gotu kola and sesame oil that’s traditionally applied to the crown of the head during meditation and prayer.

 A time-honored “attentiveness” Ayurvedic herb, rosemary is amazing.
 A side perk?
 It’s easy to grow.

 - Bhumyamalaki (Phyllanthus amarus)

-A bitter herb historically used in Ayurveda for its beneficial effects on the liver, it’s used in Ayurveda to bring balance when Pitta and Vata qualities are on overdrive and need to be pacified.
+A bitter herb historically used in Ayurveda for its benefits, it’s used in Ayurveda to help bring balance.

-Traditionally used as a warming spice, ginger contains antioxidants and compounds like gingerol, shogaol, paradol and zingerone.
+Traditionally used as a warming spice, ginger features antioxidants and compounds like gingerol, shogaol, paradol and zingerone.

 The Ayurvedic “King of Bitters,” andrographis is also known as kalmegh and is also utilized in Traditional Chinese Herbalism.